 Day 01: Drive from Pokhara to Banthanti and Trek to Ghorepani

-Your two days Poon Hill adventure begins with a scenic drive from Pokhara to Banthanti via Naudanda, Kande, Lumle, and Nayapul.
+Your two-day Poon Hill adventure begins with a scenic drive from Pokhara to Banthanti via Naudanda, Kande, Lumle, and Nayapul.
 The drive takes approximately 3-4 hours through lush valleys, picturesque traditional villages, and terraced farmlands with panoramic views of high snow-capped mountains.
 The road is partly paved and partly rugged, offering glimpses of the Himalayan foothills.

 After trekking for about 4–5 hours, you reach Ghorepani (2,850m/9,350 feet) from sea level, which is between dense forests.
-You can even see breathtaking views of the high Himalayas from the yard of the guesthouse, where you stay this evening with the imagination of the beauty of Poon Hill for the next morning.
+You can even see breathtaking views of the high Himalayas from the yard of the guesthouse, where you stay this evening, with the imagination of the beauty of Poon Hill for the next morning.

 Day 02: Hike to Poon Hill for Sunrise, Trek Back to Banthanti, and Drive to Pokhara